sashaaldrick/browser-verifier/README.md

 The web interface allows users to:
 1. Calculate the 1000000th Fibonacci number directly in the browser
 2. Verify a pre-generated proof of the calculation
-3. Compare the performance difference between direct calculation and verification
+3. Compare the performance difference between direct calculation and proof verification